Using Machine Learning Tools to Better

 Build Forecasts Faster

 Building forecasts at the SKU level may appear to be CPU intensive, and there is some truth to that.
-But ML computer algorithms have been developed that capitalize on the parallel processing capabilities of modern computers, resulting in lightning-fast forecast generation.
+Machine Learning software algorithms have been developed to capitalize on the parallel processing capabilities resulting in lightning-fast forecast generation.

 Benchmarking has demonstrated the capacity to build more than 1 million forecasts in an hour, with no sacrifice of accuracy, using commodity-priced hardware that is easy to procure and set up.

-The output of ML forecasting documents the relative importance of various data sources; data importance insights improve interpretation and provide feedback on what data add value and should be curated for future use, versus data that do not improve prediction and thus can be archived for lower storage costs.
+The output of Machine Learning demand and sales forecasting documents the relative importance of various data sources; data importance insights improve interpretation and provide feedback on what data can add value and should be curated for future use, versus data that does not improve prediction and thus can be archived for lower storage costs.

 Many use cases can be characterized by a product mix where 90% of sales volume is accounted for by 20% of the products.
 By segmenting on volume, price, and frequency of sale, a massive forecasting space across hundreds of thousands of SKUs can be broken down into immediate high value opportunity, marginal opportunity worth pursuing, and space where SKU level forecasting is not practical due to sparse sales volume and limited sales history.